 Type of abuse Child Adult at risk Physical Actual or likely physical injury to a child, or failure to prevent physical injury to a child.
 To inflict pain, physical injury or suffering to an adult at risk.
 Emotional The persistent, emotional, ill treatment of a child that affects their emotional and behavioural development.
 It may involve conveying to the child that they are worthless and unloved, inadequate, or that they are given responsibilities beyond their years.
 The use of threats, fear or power gained by another adult's position, to invalidate the person's independent wishes.
 Such behaviour can create very real emotional and psychological distress.
 All forms of abuse have an emotional component.
-Sexual Any non-consenting sexual act or behaviour.
+Sexual Involves forcing or enticing a child to take part in sexual activities, whether or not the child is aware of what is happening.
+This includes non-contact activities, such as involving children in looking at, or in the production of, pornographic material or watching sexual activities, or encouraging children to behave in sexually inappropriate ways.
 Any non-consenting sexual act or behaviour.
+No one should enter into a sexual relationship with someone for whom they have pastoral responsibility or hold a position of trust.
 Neglect Where adults fail to care for children and protect them from danger, seriously impairing health, and development.
 A person's well-being is impaired and their care needs are not met.
 Neglect can be deliberate or can occur as a result of not understanding what someone's needs are.
 Type of Abuse Additional Definitions Financial The inappropriate use, misappropriation, empossessions. nbezzlement or theft of money, property or Spiritual The inappropriate use of religious belief or p by another in a spiritual context; the abuse of authority (e.g. minister).
 The person experies personal attack.
-Discrimination The inappropriate treatment of a person because of their age, gender, race, religion, cultural background, sexuality, or disability.
-Institutional The mistreatment or abuse of a person by a regime or individuals within an institution.
+Discrimination The inappropriate treatment of a person becaultural background, sexuality, or disability. cause of their age, gender, race, religion, Institutional The mistreatment or abuse of a person by a regime or individuals within an institution.
 It can occur through repeated acts of poor or inadequate care and neglect, or poor professional practice or ill-treatment.
 The church as an institution is not exempt from perpetrating institutional abuse.
 Domestic Abuse Domestic abuse is any threatening behaviour, violence or abuse between adults who are or have been in a relationship, or between family members.
 It can affect anybody regardless of their age, gender, sexuality, or social status.
 Domestic abuse can be physical, sexual, or psychological, and whatever form it takes, it is rarely a one-off incident.
 Usually there is a pattern of abusive and controlling behaviour where an abuser seeks to exert power over their family member or partner.
 Cyber Abuse The use of information technology (email, m messaging, chatrooms, etc.) to repeatedly hamanner. obile phones, websites, social media, instant arm or harass other people in a deliberate